 1863 Willard G. McMullen - Samuel Gould - John Newton - David Ellsworth - John McCleve - Allen Taylor - William Taylor

 1865 Henry E. Harrington - Milton Daily - Wilson Daily - Thomas Adair - Wilbur Earl - William Stirling - Al Carpenter - Jerome Asa - Robert Richardson - Frank Owens

 Site No. 57, Cotton Mission Chapter, Sons of Utah Pioneers April 1993

 Erected 1993 by Daughters of Utah Pioneers.
 (Marker Number 465.)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Harrisburg (about 500 feet away, measured in a direct line); Civilian Conservation Corps, Leeds, Utah "They Were Poor, Hungry, and They Built to Last" (approx. 2.3 miles away); Leeds CCC Camp (approx. 2.3 miles away); Leeds Historic CCC Camp (approx. 2.3 miles away); From Schoolhouse to Town Hall (approx. 2.9 miles away); A Tale of Three Towns (approx. 2.9 miles away); St. John's Church / Bishop Lawrence J. Scanlan (approx. 3.4 miles away).
+At least 8 other markers Harrisburg (about 500 feet away, measured in a direct line); Civilian Conservation Corps, Leeds, Utah (approx. 2.3 miles away); "They Were Poor, Hungry, and They Built to Last" (approx. 2.3 miles away); Leeds CCC Camp (approx. 2.3 miles away); Leeds Historic CCC Camp (approx. 2.3 miles away); From Schoolhouse to Town Hall (approx. 2.9 miles away); A Tale of Three Towns (approx. 2.9 miles away); St. John's Church / Bishop Lawrence J. Scanlan (approx. 3.4 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 20, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 357 times since then.
+It was originally submitted on September 20, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 392 times since then and 12 times this year.
 Photos: 1, 2, 3, 4. submitted on September 20, 2012, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.